SSilvering/golang-mywebservice/README.md

 # REST API

-This is a simple REST API with one handler, which in response to every endpoint returns a text annotation, which is derived from environment variables.TB
+This is a simple REST API with one handler, which in response to every endpoint returns a text annotation, which is derived from environment variables.

 # Usage